• Research Tree

 Futura Medical (FUM LN) H1 results: Eroxon® trial plan amended; licensing discussions underway | Goals Soccer Centres (GOAL LN) Further downgrades overshadow various strategic positives | Murgitroyd Group (MUR LN) Trading in line after record H2 performance | Oxford Instruments (OXIG LN) FY18 guidance maintained, but dependent on stronger H2 | Summit Therapeutics (SUMM LN) BARDA contract a major boost to ridinilazole | Vernalis (VER LN) Solid FY results driven by NCE collaborations; Tuzistra broadly in line

-OXIG GOAL MUR FUM SMMT VER
+OXIG GOAL MUR FUM SMMT 0NR1

 • 12 Sep 17